Relational Dynamics with Periodic Clocks: Conclusion

 We have finally considered a scenario including both a periodic and an aperiodic clock, and shown how to resolve the apparent tension when the periodic behaviour of some system with respect to the former clock appears aperiodic with respect to the latter clock.

-Periodic clocks are pervasive in real life and in the literature, yet a systematic treatment for describing dynamics relative to such clocks had been missing.~Our analysis shows the care that must be taken when constructing the relational theory in this context, compared to the more straightforward context of aperiodic clocks.~Our systematic treatment of this operationally important category of clocks thus represents a step forward in the program of temporal quantum reference frames.~At the same time, this class of models constitutes technically a special case, and physically many other types may be relevant beyond laboratory situations.~For example, much work remains to be done on more generic cases, such as encompassing interactions~\cite{Hohn:2011us,Smith:2017pwx,Smith:2019imm,Cafasso:2024zqa,castro-ruizTimeReferenceFrames2019,Hoehn:2023axh} and non-integrability~\cite{Dittrich:2016hvj,Hohn:2011us}, both of which appear pertinent in the context of gravity and may preclude simple periodic clock observables as explored here.
+Despite the prevalence of periodic clocks in the literature, a systematic treatment for describing dynamics relative to them had been missing.~Our analysis shows the care that must be taken when constructing the relational theory in this context, compared to the more straightforward context of aperiodic clocks.~Our systematic treatment of this operationally important category of clocks thus represents a step forward in the program of temporal quantum reference frames.~At the same time, this class of models constitutes technically a special case, and physically many other types may be relevant beyond laboratory situations.~For example, much work remains to be done on more generic cases, such as encompassing interactions~\cite{Hohn:2011us,Smith:2017pwx,Smith:2019imm,Cafasso:2024zqa,castro-ruizTimeReferenceFrames2019,Hoehn:2023axh} and non-integrability~\cite{Dittrich:2016hvj,Hohn:2011us}, both of which appear pertinent in the context of gravity and may preclude simple periodic clock observables as explored here.